Australia Country Commercial Guide

 Data Sources: National Travel & Tourism Office, International Trade Administration, US Department of Commerce

 Travel agents and tour operators are an important source of information and a key channel for making bookings.
-38% of Australians book their trip to the United States trip through retail travel agents or online travel agents (OTAs).
+35% of Australians plan their trip to the United States trip through retail travel agents or online travel agents (OTAs).
 Consumer media, including digital and social media, are influential in stimulating interest and major local newspapers and special interest magazines regularly publish travel articles on the United States.

 Opportunities

 The Visit USA Organization’s annual Visit USA Expos are one of the largest events in the local travel industry’s calendar and the key event for promoting tourism to the United States to the travel trade.
 Over 1,000 travel agents in Sydney, Melbourne, and Brisbane attend to meet with U.S. destinations and suppliers.
-A B2B session with tour operators is organized in conjunction with the expos.
+Brand USA organizes a B2B session with tour operators in conjunction with the expos.
 A list of upcoming tourism events promoting the United States is available on the Visit USA Australia website.
 The US Commercial Service works closely with both the Visit USA Committee and Brand USA.
-Travel expos targeting the consumer including the annual Snow Travel Expos and Flight Centre Expos provide additional opportunities to showcase niche tourism product.
+Travel expos targeting the consumer, including the annual Snow Travel Expos, provide additional opportunities to showcase niche tourism products.
 Additionally, IPW attracts a large delegation of Australian travel media and tour operators annually and provides an excellent promotional opportunity.

 Web Resources